veqryn/slog-context/README.md

 #### Logger in Context Workflow:

-Using `ToCtx` and `Logger` lets us store the logger itself within a context, and get it back out again.
+Using `NewCtx` and `FromCtx` lets us store the logger itself within a context, and get it back out again.
 Wrapper methods `With`/`WithGroup`/`Debug`/`Info`/ `Warn`/`Error`/`Log`/`LogAttrs` let us work directly with a logger residing with the context (or the default logger if no logger is stored in the context).